rlucente-se-jboss/luminoth-ubi/README.md

 ## Troubleshooting builds on RHEL 8
 If you get an error similar to ...
-`'overlay' is not supported over xfs at "~/.local/share/containers/storage/overlay"` then do the following:
+`'overlay' is not supported over xfs at "~/.local/share/containers/storage/overlay"` then do the following.

-    rm -f .config/container/storage.conf
+As root:

-    sudo yum -y reinstall containers-common
+    yum -y reinstall containers-common

+For each unprivileged user on the system:

+    rm -f ~/.config/container/storage.conf

-And then make sure the file `~/.config/containers/storage.conf` has the contents:
+And then, for each unprivileged user, make sure the file `~/.config/containers/storage.conf` has the contents:

     [storage]
        driver = "overlay"